Confusion over fate of US migrant children

 He was later contradicted by Brian Marriott, senior communications director of the ACF, who said Mr Wolfe "misspoke".

-"It is still very early and we are awaiting further guidance on the matter," Mr Marriott said in a statement.
-"Reunification is always the ultimate goal."

-US Customs and Border Protection (CBP) said it has "taken immediate steps to implement the President's executive order" in an online statement on Thursday.
+US Customs and Border Protection (CBP) said in a statement on Thursday it was taking "immediate steps" to implement the president's order and reunite the children with their parents.

-"For those children still in Border Patrol custody, we are reuniting them with parents or legal guardians returned to Border Patrol custody following prosecution."

-For now, families are reportedly being given this flyer from border protection officials.

 'I never heard from my son'

-Beata Mejia Mejia is one of thousands of parents who have been separated from their children after illegally crossing into the US under the "zero tolerance" policy.

-The Guatemalan sued the US government on Tuesday for allegedly violating her human rights when they forcibly took away her son, Darwin.
+Guatemalan undocumented immigrant Beata Mejia Mejia is suing the US government for allegedly violating her human rights when they took away her son, Darwin, after she crossed the US border.

-Ms Mejia Mejia crossed into the US near the city of San Luis, Arizona, on around 19 May, according to the lawsuit.

-"I carried him on Saturday and he was there on Sunday, part of Monday.
-But that's when they took him," she says.
+After near two weeks in detention in Arizona she says she asked for her son and was given a phone number.

-She was freed on bail paid for by her lawyers on 15 June after her asylum claim was deemed credible by an immigration official.
+She says she was finally allowed to speak to him by phone after being freed on bail paid for by her lawyers on 15 June once her asylum bid was allowed to go ahead.

-It was only after that interview that she was allowed to speak to Darwin over the phone for the first time.

 "I sensed he was very sad," she says.
 "Like all mothers, I know my children, and I felt he's not well."